inderjeetSN/testRepo/README.md

-1. If the **Skip approval** check box is cleared in the software catalog item, the Order Client Software flow sends the catalog request to the requesting user\'s manager for approval.
+1. If the **Skip approval** check box is cleared in the software catalog item, the Order Client Software flow sends the catalog request to the requesting user's manager for approval.

 2. If the **Check license compliance** check box is selected in the software catalog item, the flow performs a software license check